Indice - Table of contents

 2) The tres – a small guitar-like instrument with three pairs of tightly tuned strings used to play the arpeggiated guajeos which were the progenitors of the accompaniment parts later played by piano, strings, and (eventually) bass.

-3) The bongó – changüí used a larger bongó del monte, which played improvisationally behind the vocals.
+3) The bongó – changüí used a larger bongó del monte, that played improvisationally behind the vocals.

 4) The estribillo – the idea of a call and response repeating coro with interjections by the lead singer was already present in changüí in the Oriente when son groups began to adopt it.